ampl/ampl.github.io/docs/source/solvers/scip/options.md

 tech:outlev-native (outlev-native)
       0*/1/2/3/4/5: Whether to write SCIP log lines (chatter) to stdout and to file (native output level of SCIP).

-tech:param:read (param:read, paramfile)
-      Filename of SCIP parameter file (as path).The suffix on a parameter file should be .set.

 tech:timing (timing)
       0*/1: Whether to display timings for the run.